cs1302uga/cs1302-hw03/README.md

 1. Read through the Javadoc comments in the `Drivable` interface and write down the names of the abstract methods in your notes.

-1. Run the given code through `checkstyle` using the `check1302` command and fix any errors that it gives.
-   Remember to use the [1302 Style Guide](https://github.com/cs1302uga/cs1302-styleguide) as a reference for the various types of errors that may pop up.

 1. Generate the API documentation website for all of the code in the `cs1302` package.
    Host the documentation on Odin using `cs1302-hw03-doc` as the name for your symbolic link.